jacobdwatters/RenderTest/README.md

    o You will use glad.c under the src directory as and additional source file in your own OpenGL projects.

-OpenGL is provided by tour graphics drivers so just ensure those are up to date.
+OpenGL is provided by your graphics drivers so just ensure those are up to date.

 # Note on Projections
 You may see 3D vertex points multiplied with a 4x4 transformation matrix.
 This multiplication works on homogeneous coordinates.